 The prostate gland surrounds the urethra, the hollow tube that carries urine out of the body.
 When the prostate gets bigger, it can squeeze or partially block the urethra, which leads to problems urinating.

-While BPH can have serious complications, it is not a cancer and is considered a normal part of men’s aging process.
-It is caused by changes in hormone balance and in cell growth.
-But if left untreated, BPH can lead to bladder, urinary tract or kidney problems.
+While BPH can have serious complications, it is not a cancer and is generally linked to a man’s aging process.
+Although the causes of BPH are not entirely understood, some researchers have investigated whether hormonal changes and cell growth as men age could be related to the development of the condition.
+If left untreated, BPH can lead to bladder, urinary tract or kidney problems.

 Signs and symptoms

-“Men usually see a urologist because they’re annoyed that they have to wake up, or their wife will encourage them to come see the urologist because she’s getting woken up in the middle of the night when he goes to urinate,” explained Leo R. Doumanian, MD, associate professor of clinical urology at Keck School of Medicine, who practices at the USC Institute of Urology of Keck Medicine of USC.
-“Or he’ll be at his desk job and realize he’s got to go every 15, 20 minutes to the bathroom.
+“Men usually see a urologist because they’re annoyed that they have to wake up, or their partner will encourage them to come see the urologist, because they’re getting woken up in the middle of the night, when he goes to urinate,” explains Leo R. Doumanian, MD, associate professor of clinical urology at the Keck School of Medicine, who also practices at USC Urology of Keck Medicine of USC.
+“Or, he’ll be at his desk job and realize he’s got to go every 15 or 20 minutes to the bathroom.

-“It’s a quality-of-life parameter, and that’s what usually brings the patient here.
-As they age, you have more susceptibility to an enlarged prostate, and then you seek treatment options if indeed it affects your quality of life enough.”
+“It’s a quality of life parameter, and that’s what usually brings the patient here.
+As you age, you have more susceptibility to an enlarged prostate, and then you seek treatment options, if indeed it affects your quality of life enough.”

 Some symptoms may get worse because of cold weather or as a result of physical or emotional stress.
-Some over-the-counter medicines also can make BPH worse, such as diphenhydramine (Benadryl), pseudoephedrine (Sudafed) and oxymetazoline spray (Afrin).
+Some over-the-counter medicines also can make BPH worse, such as diphenhydramine (e.g., Benadryl), pseudoephedrine (e.g., Sudafed) and oxymetazoline spray (e.g., Afrin).
 A number of prescription medications also can negatively impact BPH, such as antidepressants, water pills, testosterone and pain medicine.

 Some of the most common symptoms of BPH are: